Skip to main content

 HTML5 Large Canvas Scrolling Demo

 Imagine we have this scenario.
 There are a very large stage 3000x3000 with many nodes inside.
+User wants to take a look into all nodes, but they are not visible at once.

 How to display and scroll a very big html5 canvas?